 Key Price Levels

-The indicator data lists support at $4,703.05 (S1) and $4,679.99 (S2), but note these are above the current price — they actually serve as overhead resistance clusters.
+The indicator data lists support at $4,703.05 (S1) and $4,679.99 (S2), but note these are above the current gold price — they actually serve as overhead resistance clusters.
 True support lies at the MA20 ($4,578.46) and MA50 ($4,612.88).
 Resistance is defined at $4,728.36 (R1) and $4,726.40 (R2) — a tight zone that could act as a barrier.
-The 1-hour chart target is upside $4,586 (already broken) and downside $4,546, while the daily chart points to $4,857 upside and $4,667 downside.

 Fundamental Drivers

 The only notable event from the source material is the Spanish 12-Month Letras Auction, which saw its yield increase to 2.635% from the previous 2.611%.
 While this is a minor move, it reflects a slight tightening in eurozone money markets, which could weigh on the euro and indirectly support the US dollar.
-However, the impact on gold has been negligible so far.
+However, the impact on the gold price has been negligible so far.

-The broader fundamental picture remains unchanged: the Fed's cautious stance, sticky inflation, and geopolitical uncertainties keep gold supported but range-bound.
+The broader fundamental picture remains unchanged: the Fed's cautious stance, sticky inflation, and geopolitical uncertainties keep the gold price supported but range-bound.
 The US dollar's mild weakness today is the primary driver of the current bounce.

 Key Event to Watch

 Later this week, traders will monitor speeches from Fed officials for any hawkish or dovish surprises.
 A dovish lean could trigger a rally above $4,728, while hawkish comments might reverse the move back toward $4,612.
-No major US data is due today, so technicals and intermarket flows will dictate price action.
+No major US data is due today, so technicals and intermarket flows will dictate the gold price action.

 Devil's Advocate

-The main bullish bias could be invalidated if gold fails to hold above the MA50 at $4,612.88.
+The main bullish bias could be invalidated if the gold price fails to hold above the MA50 at $4,612.88.
 A break below that level would expose the MA20 at $4,578.46 and completely negate the short-term uptrend.
-Additionally, if the DXY reverses higher and reclaims 102.00, gold could suffer a sharp intraday selloff.
+Additionally, if the DXY reverses higher and reclaims 102.00, the gold price could suffer a sharp intraday selloff.
 The key reversal level to watch is $4,620; a daily close below it would shift the bias from bullish to neutral.

 Trading Strategy for European Session